whuang67/STAT-in-SAS/README.md

 # STAT-in-SAS

-This repository contains the assignments and final project of STAT 448 (fall 2016).
+This repository contains the assignments and final project of STAT 448 (Advanced Data Analysis).

 The basic language of this repository is SAS!